SR2000/Getting-and-Cleaning-Data/README.md

 * To read the table into R from the course evaluation page, the following steps were taken-
 * The file is opened in the "Preview" mode and saved from the internet into the working directory
 * The following command was run- dataMeanStdUploaded<-read.table("dataMeanStd.txt", sep=" ")
 * Click on the spreadsheet icon next to the file name in the Global environment section and the data frame will show up in the "script creation" window

+###Running the Github repository script locally
+* The following command was run within the local repository- git pull "Github repository address"
+* The script was copied to the working directory and then run

 ##ACKNOWLEDGEMENTS
 The data set used in the study was made possible by the following publication-